 If you want a premium solution, I'd recommend a high-quality drum rug like this one.

 Common bass drum sizes and why diameter matters (a lot)

 Most common sizes are 20" and 22" in diameter.

-If you want to buy a new drum set for adults and children, I'd recommend a 20" bass drum size, because the tom toms can be mounted in a lower position so that smaller drummers and grown-ups can reach them with their arms and drumsticks.
+If you want to buy a new drum set for adults and children, I'd recommend a 20" bass drum size or even smaller, because the tom toms can be mounted in a lower position so that smaller drummers and grown-ups can reach them with their arms and drumsticks.